medtime-app/medtime-app-mobile/replit.md

 ## Recent Changes
 - **2025-11-20**: Modified database structure:
-  - Removed fields: `dosage`, `nextDoseDate`
+  - Removed field: `nextDoseDate`
-  - Added fields: `type`, `recurrence`, `startDate`, `endDate`
+  - Added fields: `dosage`, `type`, `recurrence`, `startDate`, `endDate`
-  - Updated database version from 1 to 2
+  - Updated database version from 1 to 3
   - Updated all frontend components to display and edit new fields
-  - Modified RecyclerView to show: type, recurrence, start date, and end date
+  - Modified RecyclerView to show: dosage, type, recurrence, start date, and end date
   - Updated dialog form with new input fields
 - **2025-11-20**: Project imported to Replit (cannot be executed in this environment)